Acopian Center for the Environment

 With the help of our partners, we will distribute the announcement about competition as well as appropriate instructions (how to make feeders, what kind of food birds prefer, etc.) among the schools in all the towns and cities where Peace Corp volunteers are operating.

-Also a radio interviews were also broadcast where the children themselves told about the competition and the stories of how they helped the birds during the cold winter months.
+Also, radio interviews were also broadcast where the children themselves told about the competition and the stories of how they helped the birds during the cold winter months.

-In the beginning of April, we will conduct Celebration of International Bird Day, where the winners will be announced and the prices will be handed to them.
+In the beginning of April, we will conduct the Celebration of International Bird Day, where the winners will be announced and the prices will be handed to them.

 Results and the measurement

 Increased number of competition works and their increasing quality will serve as an estimation of their participation activity.
 The bird-feeder-watchers’ activity will be measured by the number of received bird photos at feeders.
-During the time provided more then 4000 schoolchildren from 360 schools participated in the competition.
-What is worth mentioning is that the teachers and the parents of the children also took active part in the feeder making process.
+During the time provided more than 4000 schoolchildren from 360 schools participated in the competition.
+What is worth mentioning is that the teachers and the parents of the children also actively took part in the feeder making process.